-It’s very interesting when asking around and understanding a footballer’s drive.
+It’s very interesting when asking around and understanding what drives a football to succeed.
 Everybody has their own individual reasons as to why they play football.
 There always is a different aspect of wanting to play the game.
-It could be; love, passion, fame, money, appreciation of the game.
+It could be; love, passion, fame, money, or appreciation of the game.
 Like I said everyone has their different reasons for the love of the game.

 Optimism and fearlessness are words which I really think aren’t used enough.
 Hard work and consistency are a key factory in becoming successful but being optimistic and fearless can create a positive attitude and atmosphere.